open-telemetry/opamp-spec/specification.md

 number of reserved bits.
 These bits SHOULD be used for indicating support of new capabilities that will be added to OpAMP in the future.

-The Agent and the Server MUST set these reserved bits to 0 when sending the message.
+The Client and the Server MUST set these reserved bits to 0 when sending the message.
 This allows the recipient, which implements a newer version of OpAMP to learn that the sender does not support the new capability and adjust its behavior correspondingly.

-The AgentToServer and ServerToAgent messages are the first messages exchanged by the Agent and Server which allows them to learn about the capabilities of the peer and adjust their behavior appropriately.
+The AgentToServer and ServerToAgent messages are the first messages exchanged by the Client and Server which allows them to learn about the capabilities of the peer and adjust their behavior appropriately.
 How exactly the behavior is adjusted for future capabilities MUST be defined in the future specification of the new capabilities.